The services and clinics we offer include:

 Heart & BP

 If you have raised blood pressure or a long term heart condition (eg. angina or previous heart attack), you will be seen every 6 months alternating between doctor and nurse.

 We also offer a range of in-house diagnostic testing, including home BP testing and ECGs.

 Coronary risk assessments (heart health checks) take place routinely during your appointments with the doctors and nurses.

 We routinely monitor and assess the health and development of your child.
-Child health clinics are run by Dr Dawson on Monday afternoon, and can easily be combined with nurse appointments for immunisations.
+Child health clinics are run by Dr Dawson these can easily be combined with nurse appointments for immunisations.
 The first assessment takes place when your child is 6-8 weeks old.
 Remember to bring your red book!